Curious about NIBRS? This article will answer some common questions about it.

 The federal and state governments occasionally make grant funding available for the transition to NIBRS.
 Additionally, some federal funding may require that your department report crime data using NIBRS or require your department to allocate a percentage of federally awarded money toward your department's transition to NIBRS.

-Can I use UCR (SRS) and NIBRS at the same time?
+Can I use UCR and NIBRS at the same time?

 Yes.
 There are two situations where this might occur:

-• If you are currently in the process of being certified for NIBRS, your state may require you to continue to report UCR/SRS crime statistics to the state until your transition is certified to submit NIBRS crime data.
+- If you are currently in the process of being certified for NIBRS, your state may require you to continue to report UCR/SRS crime statistics to the state until your agency is certified to submit NIBRS crime data.

 What is involved in the NIBRS certification process in Pennsylvania?

-In Pennsylvania, NIBRS is administered by the Pennsylvania State Police, and agencies that want to submit NIBRS data are required to go through a state-mandated certification process to test their knowledge of NIBRS.
+In Pennsylvania, NIBRS is administered by the Pennsylvania State Police, and agencies that want to submit NIBRS data are required to go through a state-mandated certification process before they can fully transition to NIBRS reporting.

 What is involved in the NIBRS certification process in other states?